Total & Respirable Dust Testing Lab Houston, TX

-Gravimetric dust analysis via NIOSH 0500 (total) and NIOSH 0600 (respirable) from an ISO/IEC 17025 accredited Houston lab.
-Personal exposure monitoring, substance-specific PEL compliance, and combined dust + silica co-analysis — OSHA and NIOSH standards accepted nationwide.
+Gravimetric dust analysis via NIOSH 0500 (total) and NIOSH 0600 (respirable) from our AIHA IHLAP-accredited industrial hygiene testing laboratory at 10200 East Freeway, Houston TX 77029.
+Personal exposure monitoring, substance-specific PEL compliance, and combined dust + silica co-analysis.
+AIHA IHLAP LAP-101470, PJLA DoD-ELAP Cert #65818, and ISO/IEC 17025:2017 accredited — continuous AIHA accreditation since 2000.
+NIST-traceable analytical microbalances with 0.001 mg readability — OSHA and NIOSH standards accepted nationwide.

 Airborne dust is invisible at dangerous concentrations — monitoring is the only proof controls work